*originally post 2016

 It’s unfortunate that the term has been so watered down.
 There are authors out there whose books have sold well but for whom the “best-selling author” label has lost its meaning and therefore any real value.

-Although, they’re laughing all the way to the bank because while the label may be shared, the results are not.
+Although, the authors who've earned it are laughing all the way to the bank because while the label may be shared, the results are not.

 If we are proud and can defend, we need to set ourselves apart by answering the follow-up questions before they’re asked.